 In 2017 alone, over 39 millions tons of organic waste was sent to US landfills.
 That’s the equivalent weight of 205 thousand blue whales!
 This number is less than what it was in 1990 because of states banning yard waste in landfills.
 But food waste is still allowed and accounts for 21.9% of the material in landfills, according to the US Environmental Protection Agency.(1)

 We have an opportunity to reduce this number greatly if cities and states invest in a way to compost food waste on a large scale, like they did for yard waste when it was banned.
 In the meantime, we can compost our waste individually to help.
-Read more to find out how you can compost to help the environment.
+Read more to find out how you can compost to support your community and the environment.

 What is composting?

 Composting is the natural process of breaking down organic matter.
 The process returns valuable nutrients to the soil in the form of compost.
 Nature does this on its own with the help of a variety of micro and macro-organisms.
 They help recycle nutrients back into the soil to support healthy ecosystems.
 We can control this process at home and in our communities to support our health and urban ecosystem.

 Why is composting important?

 Composting is an important factor to living sustainably in our community.
 By composting our organic waste and diverting it from the landfill, we’re supporting our community and the environment in the following ways:

 When organic waste breaks down in landfills, it produces methane gas.
 Methane is a greenhouse gas like carbon dioxide, but it is far more potent.
 According to the US Environmental Protection Agency, the impact of methane in the atmosphere is 25 times greater than that of carbon dioxide.(2) By composting our organic waste, we’re reducing the production of this harmful gas that is harmful to our heath and warming the planet.